 Storing these grains is as easy as putting them in glass jars with a tight lid

-The difference in nutrition of these two grains is much more significant.
+The nutritional difference between these two grains is much more significant.

 Quinoa has slightly less protein